str-dst/puppytag/README.md

  Built in OpenSCAD

  - name can be changed via parameter
+ - option for moving the name over the paw
  - optional internal pocket for film NFC chips

  Color changes at 1.8 and 2.4 mm layer height.